A presumed victim of Trafficking in Human Beings is identified (recognized)

 Phone: (+47) 22 99 85 00

-Financial support, housing Oslo Human Trafficking Support, NAV Grünerløkka Website: www.nav.no
+Financial, housing and other support to presumed victims in Oslo Oslo Human Trafficking Support, NAV Grünerløkka (the Norwegian Labour and Welfare Service) Website: www.nav.no

 Phone: (+47) 55553333